Warren Buffett’s Rule: “Never Lose Money” – Examining Its Viability

 The correlation between investment understanding and risk

 Buffett has often reiterated, “Risk comes from not knowing what you’re doing.”
-There is a clear correlation between understanding an investment and the level of risk associated with it.
+There is a clear connection between understanding an investment and the level of risk associated with it.
 Investments in companies or sectors that an investor understands well are likely to carry lower risk compared to investments in unfamiliar territories.
 This understanding allows the investor to identify potential red flags, assess the sustainability of the business model, and understand the company’s competitive position, enabling them to avoid potentially risky investments.
 Thus, deep understanding is a key element in the successful application of the ‘Never Lose Money’ rule.

 source: Investor Center on YouTube